Shopify/ejson/README.md

 ### 4: Encrypt the file

-Running `ejson encrypt test.ejson` will encrypt any new plaintext keys in the file and leave any existing encrypted keys or keys with property names prefixes with `_` untouched:
+Running `ejson encrypt test.ejson` will encrypt any new plaintext keys in the file and leave any existing encrypted keys or keys with property names prefixed with `_` untouched:

 ```json
 {